 Proven method of detecting peak fertility

 Variation exists with regard to total menstrual cycle duration between and among women, and such variation appears to result from changes in the early, follicular phase of the cycle.3 Because of these differences in follicular phase length, the day of the LH surge varies from woman to woman and from cycle to cycle, making it challenging to accurately detect the timing of peak fertility.
-Indeed, in nearly half of women aged 18-40 years, cycle lengths vary by 7 days or more.4
+Typically, menstrual cycle length can range anywhere between 23 and 35 days, with 52% of cycles varying by five days or more.4